 Cable television technicians are generally employed by cable, telephone and utility companies.
 They may be required to work in attics, subfloor crawl spaces, customer homes and outdoors.
 Depending on the job, they may need to use ladders or bucket trucks, as well as carry heavy and cumbersome equipment and tools.

 New service installations require cable television technicians to run and splice cable from a service node into and through the customer's building according to industry specifications.
 On service calls, cable television technicians may use handheld electronic test equipment to determine the cause of a service outage or interruption.
 They may also need to communicate with customers to provide instruction on new equipment or services, and may spend considerable time driving to and from service appointments.

 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that employment for telecommunications equipment installers and repairers was expected to decline by four percent from 2014-2024 (www.bls.gov).
-May 2015 figures from the BLS stated that telecommunications equipment installers and repairers earned a median wage of $54,570, with salaries ranging from $48,130 for cable installers to $58,090 for wired telecommunications carriers.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for telecommunications equipment installers and repairers was expected to decline from 2018-2028 (www.bls.gov).
+May 2018 figures from the BLS stated that telecommunications equipment installers and repairers earned a mean wage of $59,000, with those working in cable and other subscription programming earning $57,250, in May 2018.

 Cable television technicians typically work for cable, telephone or utility companies.
 They install cables for new customers, or they may be responsible for determining the cause of an outage and repairing lines or equipment to restore service.